rcharan/nature-phd-survey/README.md

 The presentation is included as a pdf.
 Also, several of the tables and figures used in their raw forms, in the tables folder and figures folder respectively.
-Additional, mostly aesthetic processing of some of the tables and figures is necessary to reproduce the presentation
+Additional, mostly aesthetic, processing of some of the tables and figures is necessary to reproduce the presentation.

 The utilities.py file contains a handful of conveniences.